 - Provide compensation, benefits, working hours, breaks, rest days, holidays and leave that comply with legal requirements and applicable agreements.
 Ensure workers understand these terms. - Do not make illegal or excessive wage deductions, withhold wages, delay wage payments, or pay wages irregularly. - Comply with all applicable laws, regulations, and agreements relating to the employment of young workers. - Recognize freedom of association and collective bargaining.
 Respect the rights of workers to join an employee association or trade union, or refrain from doing so, without interference, in accordance with applicable law and practice. - Confirm all workers are appropriately authorized to work.
-This includes verifying worker eligibility to work in the country and in the relevant job prior to employment.
+This includes verifying worker eligibility to work in the region and in the relevant job prior to employment.

-Do Not Use Involuntary, Trafficked, or Underage Labor
+Do Not Use Involuntary, Trafficked, Child, or Underage Labor

 People should not be exploited through employment, and Walmart has prioritized working with stakeholders to combat forced labor and other exploitative practices in global supply chains.
-We expect suppliers to take seriously their responsibility to prevent these practices.
+Our suppliers should take seriously their responsibility to prevent these practices and remediate if substantiated.

 - Do not use forced labor.
-Exclude involuntary labor-including underage, forced, coerced, bonded, involuntary prison, exploited, trafficked or indentured labor-from your operations, subcontractors' operations, and supply chain. - Be aware of indicators of involuntary labor and actively address them.
-Have systems in place to monitor for signs of trafficking and exploitation, particularly where your business includes vulnerable populations such as migrants, women, and young people. - Recruit responsibly.
-Do not charge vulnerable workers recruitment or similar fees-even if the collection of such fees is allowed under local law.
+Exclude involuntary labor-including child, underage, forced, coerced, bonded, involuntary prison, exploited, trafficked or indentured labor-from your operations, subcontractors' operations, and supply chain. - Be aware of indicators of involuntary labor and actively address them.
+Have systems in place to monitor for signs of trafficking and exploitation, particularly where your business includes vulnerable populations such as migrants, women, and young people. - · Recruit responsibly.
+Do not charge workers recruitment or similar fees-even if the collection of such fees is allowed under local law.
 If such fees are charged, we expect you to repay them.
-We also expect you to communicate to migrant workers the terms of their employment contract in their native language prior to departure from their home country.
-Hold your agents and any labor brokers and recruiters used in the recruitment process to the same standards.
+We also expect you to communicate to migrant workers the terms of their employment contract in their native language prior to departure from their home region.